davidroman0O/gronos/readme.md

 > I saw myself writting the same boilerplate code over and over again for Domain Driven Application specifically so I made a library to stop wasting time and repeating myself.
 Now we can all enjoy a tool to sandbox lifecycled functions aka "runtime applications" broadly known as lifecycle functions.

+Warning:

+> This is an experimental project aimed at simplifying the development of Domain-Driven Design (DDD) applications with Event-Driven Architecture (EDA) from the start.
+The goal is to provide a comprehensive toolbox that, once fully developed, will be refined to improve usability.

+> I believe we shouldn't have to choose between building a traditional application and later transitioning to DDD and EDA.
+We should be able to implement EDA from the beginning and take advantage of its scalability.
+If all domains and workers can operate across multiple binaries, why not within a single one?
+The application should be flexible enough to function either as a standalone or distributed system, allowing us to split and scale as needed.

 <img src="gronos.webp" alt="Gronos" height="400">

 ## Table of Contents